-Her research focuses on how households in developing countries use financial products and informal insurance networks to finance investments, save, and cope with risk.
-She is particularly interested in the causes of missing markets; in the interaction between insurance, credit, and investment; and in microfinance.
-Her current work includes studying the effects of formal health insurance on health and investment in Karnataka, India; investigating the consequences of the “microfinance crisis” in Andhra Pradesh, India; studying the effects of mobile savings in Tanzania; and examining how internal migration affects non-migrant household members in China.
+Kinnan: My research focuses on how households in developing countries use financial products and informal insurance networks to finance investments, save, and cope with risk.
+I'm particularly interested in the causes of "missing markets;" in the interaction between insurance, credit, and investment, and in microfinance.
+I currently have ongoing field projects in India, Nigeria and Tanzania and other projects in China and Thailand.

 Q: What courses will you be teaching?

 Kinnan: I will be teaching API 110 Advanced Microeconomic Analysis II, in Spring 2014.